CooeeTours

 Photography Tours

-Small-group tours with optimal positioning, stabilised platforms, and expert guidance for capturing the perfect breach shot.
+Small-group tours with optimal positioning, stabilised platforms, and expert guidance for capturing breaching humpbacks.
+Burst mode and telephoto lens essential.

 🔭